 Listed corporations must appoint a responsible person for explosives matters if they have not already done so.

 A listed corporation means a body corporate that is included in an official list of a prescribed financial market.
 Prescribed financial market is defined as 'a financial market that is prescribed by regulations made for the purpose of this definition'.

 Each of the following is a prescribed financial market under section 1.0.02A of the Corporations Regulation 2001:

 Your application should include:

-- Form E108 – Application for a licence to transport explosives (PDF, 868KB)
+- Form E208 – Application for a licence to transport explosives

-- supporting documents (according to the required items on Page 1 of Form E108).
+- supporting documents (according to the required documentation on the application form).

 Note: Failure to provide all required items may result in your application being refused.

 Licence fees can only be paid via credit card (BPOINT) following submission of the online form.
 Read more about payment of licence fees.